kushalpagolu/tello_epoch_rl/README.md

     (Or)Create a virtual environment:

-    Navigate to your project directory in the terminal and run:
+    Make sure you are in your project directory and in the terminal run:

     ```
     python3 -m venv venv